hcliedtke/AmphiNom/README.md

 ## Package Installation

-You can also install it directly from gitHub through devtools:
+You can install defrostR directly from R using devtools:

 library(devtools)